RaphaelChevasson/PRI-base-articles-crypto/README.md

 # Usage

-## Use the Extraction-Classification-Storage pipeline
+## Launch the Extraction-Classification-Storage pipeline

-## Setup Frontend webserver
+## Launch the Frontend webserver

-## Setup Classification
+## Browse the list

+## Use the administration interface

 # Inquiries